marc0f/UDACITY_DSND_5-Investment_and_Trading_Capstone_Project/README.md

     python data_retriever/data_analysis.py

-Create update models by running:
+Create or update the models by running :

+**NOTE**: this phase can take several minutes, because an hyper-parameters search grid is performed.

     python models/train_regressor.py

 The updated model for each asset is stored in the folder _models/local_models_.
-To use in production a specifi model, copy/move it into the folder  _models/production_models_
+To use in production a specific model, copy/move it into the folder _models/production_models_

-## TODO

-- dashboard: display last N-days of data and provides prediction points (1, 7, 14, 28 days) (vertical stuck of plots).
-- dashboard: top view provides a quick oerview of available symbols and reports estimated pct change at different horizon times, together with color box: light to dark green for increasing positive returns, light to dark red for increasing negative returns.

 ## References